Handshake (computing)

-In computing, a handshake is a signal between two devices or programs, used to, e.g., authenticate, coordinate.
+In computing, a handshake is a process in which two devices establish a communication link by authenticating and validating each other's signals.
 An example is the handshaking between a hypervisor and an application in a guest virtual machine.

 In telecommunications, a handshake is an automated process of negotiation between two participants (example "Alice and Bob") through the exchange of information that establishes the protocols of a communication link at the start of the communication, before full communication begins.
 The handshaking process usually takes place in order to establish rules for communication when a computer attempts to communicate with another device.
 Signals are usually exchanged between two devices to establish a communication link.
 For example, when a computer communicates with another device such as a modem, the two devices will signal each other that they are switched on and ready to work, as well as to agree to which protocols are being used.

-Handshaking can negotiate parameters that are acceptable to equipment and systems at both ends of the communication channel, including information transfer rate, coding alphabet, parity, interrupt procedure, and other protocol or hardware features.
+Handshaking can negotiate parameters that are acceptable to equipment and systems at both ends of the communication channel, including information transfer rate, coding alphabet, parity, interrupt procedure, and other communication protocol or hardware features.
+Handshaking facilitates connecting relatively heterogeneous systems or equipment over a communication channel without the need for human intervention to set parameters.

-Handshaking is a technique of communication between two entities.
-However, within TCP/IP RFCs, the term "handshake" is most commonly used to reference the TCP three-way handshake.
-For example, the term "handshake" is not present in RFCs covering FTP or SMTP.
+Within TCP/IP RFCs, handshake is most commonly used to reference the TCP three-way handshake.
+For example, the term handshake is not present in RFCs covering FTP or SMTP.
 One exception is Transport Layer Security, TLS, setup, FTP RFC 4217.
-In place of the term "handshake", FTP RFC 3659 substitutes the term "conversation" for the passing of commands.
+In place of the term handshake, FTP RFC 3659 substitutes the term conversation for the passing of commands.

 A simple handshaking protocol might only involve the receiver sending a message meaning "I received your last message and I am ready for you to send me another one."
 A more complex handshaking protocol might allow the sender to ask the receiver if it is ready to receive or for the receiver to reply with a negative acknowledgement meaning "I did not receive your last message correctly, please resend it" (e.g., if the data was corrupted en route).

-Handshaking facilitates connecting relatively heterogeneous systems or equipment over a communication channel without the need for human intervention to set parameters.